Levering Act

+Litigation

 In October 1952, in the legal case Tolman v.
-Underhill, the California Supreme Court reinstated university teachers who had been fired by the university before the Act's passage for refusing to sign the oath required by the University Regents.
+Underhill, the California Supreme Court reinstated university faculty who had been fired by the university before the Act's passage for refusing to sign the oath required by the University Regents.
 The court found that the Regents had exceeded their authority in imposing the oath as a condition of employment.
-The 18 teachers whose dismissals were at issue needed to take the oath required by the Levering Act in order to be reinstated.
+The 18 faculty whose dismissals were at issue needed to take the oath required by the Levering Act in order to be reinstated.
 The case was brought by Stanley Weigel, a Republican, later member of the national committee of the ACLU and Kennedy appointment to the federal bench.

 In 1953, the Supreme Court of the United States declined to hear an appeal by one of the dismissed teachers, Professor Leonard T. Pockman of San Francisco State College.
 The order the court issued said that the case involved no substantial federal question.

 In 1967, the California Supreme Court ruled in a 6-1 decision that the Levering Act was unconstitutional.
 Suits on the part of individuals went on for years.
 Albert E. Monroe won some of the benefits he lost upon his 1950 dismissal in 1972.

 Such oaths have occasionally been a point of controversy.
 In 2008, a Quaker teacher was fired by California State University East Bay because she edited her loyalty oath by writing "non-violently" in front of "support and defend [the U.S. and state Constitutions] against all enemies, foreign and domestic."
 The office of the California Attorney General said that "as a general matter, oaths may be modified to conform with individual values", suggesting that the teacher's modification was acceptable.